 Warning: this is an advanced topic!

-Pip can install Python packages from source by cloning a Git repository.
+Pip can install Python packages from source by cloning a public Git repository over https.
 For full reference, see here.
 To specify this, you will need to add something like the following line to your

 The most common host of Git projects is GitHub.
 If the package you wish to install is publicly accessible, then the instructions above will work.
 However, if you need to install any private repositories, Domino can securely integrate with GitHub to access those private repositories.
 Read our instructions on securely storing your Github credentials.